 Take part in ending hunger and creating a brighter future in our communities when you participate in these upcoming events!

 The Child Hunger Summit goal is to drive awareness of child hunger, develop strategies to address the need and empower participants to take action.
 In our region, 1 in 5 children struggle with food insecurity.
 Child hunger has physical, mental and educational outcomes for the child facing hunger and there are long-term economic implications for our region.
 The summit will give attendees an understanding of the state and federal resoures available, obstacles to access and develop strategies to leverage those resources.
-Thank to our sponsors: Community Foundation of Lorain County, Wells Fargo, Landing Point Financial and our Hunger Heroes for their generous support of the summit.
+Thank to our sponsors: BNY Mellon, Buckeye Health Plan, Community Foundation of Lorain County, Landing Point Financial, Lorain County Community College, Nordson Corporation Foundation, Wells Fargo and our Hunger Heroes for their generous support of the summit.

 Register to be part of this important conversation.